Jabble/tamu-rdm-workshops/modules/legal-and-ethical.md

 ## The difference between ownership and control
 Although you may not be able to legally claim copyright over data, you may still be the owner, or have control, over data.

-From DataOne "Legal and Policy Issues"
+From: "Legal and Policy Issues", DataOne

 A data set, produced under a federal grant, contained within an institutional data repository may be owned by that institution.
 The Principle Investigator of the project that generated that data, while not the owner, maybe grants the authority to restrict or release access to that data, or limit the use of the data by others.
 In this circumstance, the PI can claim **control** of the data without the ability to claim **ownership**.